-Your engagement plan should outline how you'll engage with your key stakeholders at the appropriate level, in appropriate ways, and at appropriate times.
+Your engagement plan should outline how you'll engage with your key stakeholders.
 The ways you engage will depend on what you're trying to achieve, both for your organization and the stakeholders concerned.
 The plan should be monitored and reviewed on a regular basis (weekly if possible) by the Digital Workplace Manager and/or team.
-It's strongly recommended that you engage your marketing team as key stakeholders, as they're the experts in this type of engagement activity.
+It's strongly recommended that you engage your Marketing team as key stakeholders, as they're the experts in this type of engagement activity.

 Consider creating an engagement calendar to keep activities organized and on a regular cadence.
 This can be very helpful for your key stakeholders as a reminder to post content and updates that will increase visibility across the organization.

 Keeping your employees engaged is a full-time job, especially for large and distributed organizations.
 Many large organizations have an engagement specialist within the Digital Workplace Team.
 Their role is focused solely on employee adoption and engagement, including:

 - Managing the engagement plan

 - Working with key stakeholder teams and champions to drive engagement

 - Coordinating, managing, and launching programs and campaigns

 - Setting up and managing a gamification program by rewarding members for participating

 Learn more about assembling an engagement team.